ShannonZ/FISTA-1/README.md

 # FISTA
-This repository contains a C++ code implementation of the Fast Iterative Shrinkage/Thresholding Algorithm.
+This repository contains a C++ code implementation of the Fast Iterative Shrinkage/Thresholding Algorithm using the [Armadillo](http://arma.sourceforge.net/) library.

 ## Tooling
 - Windows 10
 - Microsoft Visual Studio Community 2017
 - Matlab R2017a
-- mex setup to compile with Microsoft Visual Studio Community 2017, patch availaible in directory matlab_patch/
+- mex setup to compile with Microsoft Visual Studio Community 2017, patch available in directory matlab_patch/

 ## Building/Running the code
 1. build the Microsoft Visual Studio solution Fista.sln